-The transformation introduced by the universities in recent times had been due to various factors such as the increasing number of students, budget constraints, globalization, and the desire to introduce a more rational management style.
+The transformation introduced by the universities in recent times due to various factors such as the increasing number of students, budget constraints, globalization, and the desire to introduce more rational management style.
 As a result, the public sector management style was introduced in the early 1980s and modifications in management control systems were initiated.
-For example, special attention has been given to the provision of financial budgets, management, models of workload allocation and performance measurement quality.
+For example, special attention has been given to the provision of financial budgets, management, model of workloads allocation and performance measurement quality.
 Even though research with respect to allocation of resources and the accounting system at the university level is growing, a study of performance measurement and management at department and staff level in university is still lacking (Bogt & Scapens, 2009).
+In addition, there is difficulty of measuring university performance because it is base on service activity and difficult to trace processes involve (Zangoueinezhad & Moshabaki, 2011).

-External and internal pressures force the university to improve its governance system, organizational structure and management style.
-Evidence can be seen through the adaptation of management tools and practices by profit entities, especially performance measurement system into the university's management activities.
+Pressure from outside and within the organization force the university to improve governance system, organizational structure and management style.
+Evidence can be seen through the adaptation of management tools practice by profit entities especially performance measurement system into university's management activities.
 For example, University of Siena, Italy has been actively using dynamic performance measurement system when carrying out teaching, research activities and management (Barnabè & Riccaboni, 2007).
-University corporatization and transformation into an autonomous university forces the management to find the best way to get financial resources.
+University corporatization and changes into an autonomy university forces the management to find the best way to get financial resources.
 A new style of public management has been adapted to the very essence of corporate management styles in university.
-The most significant effect is the basis of defining the university management style, mission, shared values and lecturer roles (Parker, 2011).
+The most significant effect is the basis of defining the university management style, mission, shared values and a role to play by lecturer (Parker, 2011).

-In this paper, the present PMS of university was evaluated based on a comprehensive PMS model.
+In this paper, present PMS of university was evaluated base on comprehensive PMS model.
 Prior research in the area of PMS has focused on its relationship with organizational performance rather than work performance.
-In addition, there are limited studies which examine the behavioural consequences and motivational mechanisms of performance measurement system on individual work performance especially in the education environment.
+In addition, there are limited studies that examine the behavioural consequences and motivational mechanisms of performance measurement system on individual work performance especially in education environment.
 Therefore, this framework will examine the relationship between PMS and work performance at public research universities in Malaysia.

-This study also investigates the influence of competency on work performance.
-Competency refers to individuals feeling proud and happy with their achievement as the working environment satisfies their expectations (Na, Amzat, & Abolhaija, 2011).
-Several studies found that competency has influence on work performance of individuals, including in education settings.
-The interest to study competency among academics is motivated by the operational nature of university which is labour-intensive and the fact that budget spending of university is dominated by academic development expenses (Toker, 2011).
+The influence of competency will also be considered.
+Competency refers to individuals feeling proud and happy with their achievement because the working environment manage to fulfils their expectation (Na, Amzat, & Abolhaija, 2011).
+Several studies found competency has influence on work performance of individuals, including in education setting.
+The interest to study competency among academics is motivated by the operational nature of university which is labour-intensive and the fact that budget spending of university is dominated by academics development expenses (Toker, 2011).
 Competency is expected to influence work and subsequently organization performance.

-Effects of PMS in the organization have always been the focus of many researchers, but studies on its effects at the individual level is still lacking despite the fact that measurement of university excellence in teaching, research, publications and community service merely depends on the individual academics.
+Effects of PMS in the organization have always been the focus of many researchers, but studies on its effects at the individual level is still lacking despite the fact that measurement of university excellence in teaching, research, publications and community service are merely at the individual academics.
 This study also fills the gap by focusing on work performance of lecturers.
-The framework to analyze the interaction was established between PMS and competency based on Theory of Work Performance which emphasizes on the interaction between opportunity and willingness to achieve high work performance.
-This paper will thus attempt to answer the following questions:
+The framework to analyze the interaction was established between PMS and competency based on Theory of Work Performance which emphasizes on interaction between willingness and opportunity to achieve high work performance.
+This paper is attempting to answer the following questions: